Workflow Automation - Tray.io

 Most Tray.io builds work in staging and fail quietly in production.

-Tray.io gives you a genuinely capable iPaaS - a low-code builder with deep connector libraries, a scripting step for custom logic, and the ability to chain multi-step workflows across CRM, marketing automation, finance, and data warehouse tools.
-That flexibility is exactly where mid-market teams get into trouble.
-Connectors get configured without pagination handling, branch conditions get written without null-value guards, and the scripting step becomes a block of undocumented JavaScript that one person understands.
-When a workflow fails silently - no alert, no dead-letter queue, no retry logic - bad data flows downstream for days before anyone notices.
-The operational cost is not the failed trigger; it is the corrupted records, the missed handoffs, and the hours spent in Tray's execution logs trying to trace what broke.
+Tray.io is a genuinely capable iPaaS - a low-code builder with deep connector libraries, a scripting step for custom logic, and multi-step workflows across CRM, marketing automation, finance, and data warehouse tools.
+That flexibility is where mid-market teams get into trouble.
+Connectors get configured without pagination handling, branch conditions get written without null-value guards, and the scripting step becomes undocumented JavaScript one person understands.
+When a workflow fails silently - no alert, no dead-letter queue, no retry logic - bad data flows downstream for days.
+The cost is the corrupted records, missed handoffs, and hours spent in execution logs tracing what broke.

-Revenue Institute approaches Tray.io the way a staff engineer would: we audit your existing workflows for failure modes before touching anything, then rebuild or extend them with proper error branches, logging connectors, and documented data maps.
-We also set up the monitoring layer - Slack or email alerts on workflow failures, retry policies on transient connector errors, and a naming and folder convention so the next person who opens the builder can actually understand what they are looking at.
+Revenue Institute approaches Tray.io the way a staff engineer would: we audit existing workflows for failure modes before touching anything, then rebuild or extend them with proper error branches, logging connectors, and documented data maps.
+We also set up monitoring - Slack or email alerts on failures, retry policies on transient errors, and a naming and folder convention so the next person who opens the builder understands what they are looking at.

 What we build inside your Tray.io environment.